Overview of Website Testing

 1) Integrate Exploratory Testing with Conventional Testing Techniques

 Exploratory testing has a few shortcomings.
 You can simply overcome these by assimilating exploratory testing with other testing methods.
-It helps in producing more reliable test results, and significantly reducing the time for testing.

 2) Don’t miss on Sanity testing – it’s important!

-Sanity testing can immensely help you in validating the functions and features of your website in reduced time.
+Sanity testing can immensely help you in validating the functions and features of your website in a reduced time.

 3) Validate All Third-Party Applications, Plug-ins, and Extensions